 Rainwater fittings

-Repair category 2
+Repair category 1

-Notes Corroding sections were noted to the rainwater goods.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Notes We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Cracking was noted to the external roughcast and render.
-Cracking was noted to the window sill.
+Notes Cracking was noted to the pointing work.
+Weathering was noted to the entrance steps to the side elevation.
+Normal levels of maintenance should be anticipated.

 Windows, external doors and joinery

-Repair category 1
+Repair category 2

 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
-Within the limitations of our inspection, no significant defects were noted.
 It is assumed that replacement windows and doors comply with relevant building and fire regulations.
+Weathering was noted to the timber velux roof lights.
 A precautionary check of all windows and doors is always recommended prior to purchase.